WebRTC-Thesis-Unina/RTC_Attacks/1_2_sip_spoofing_dos_freeswitch/README.md

 # Scenario 1 and 2: SIP Spoofing and DoS Attack
 ### Description
 In this scenario, the first attack consists of sending a SIP Message from an unregistered user impersonating another user (spoofing).
-This is possible because everyone can send a SIP MESSAGE without authentication.
 In the second attack, continuous registration requests are sent to the FreeSWITCH server, causing the container to crash (DoS via SIP Flooding).
-There's no mechanism to rate-limit these requests.
-The server keeps allocating memory, and after many requests the memory limit is reached, causing the container to terminate.

 ### How to reproduce the issue - Scenario SIP Spoofing
 For both attacks, the Linphone application is used.
 For the first scenario, a user must be registered.
 FreeSWITCH provides default users ranging from <b>1000</b> to <b>1020</b> (it is recommended to use one of these).